 The Portfolio holds only trade and other receivables with no financing component, and which have maturities of less than 12 months at amortised cost and, as such, has applied the simplified approach for expected credit losses ("ECLs") under IFRS 9 to all its trade and other receivables.
-Therefore, the Portfolio does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date (refer to Note 2).
+Therefore, the Portfolio does not track changes in credit risk, but allows for the recognition of a loss allowance based on lifetime ECLs at each reporting date refer to Note 2.